Sometimes it’s better to ask for advice before doing something…

 What if they threw it into my yard?

 I shrugged my shoulders realizing that wasn’t an option.
 Definitely no win there.
-Then I thought about taking it to some nearby woods where I could leave it as a snack for something to feast on, or maybe at least it’d be fertilizer for the forest.
+Then I thought about taking it to some nearby woods where I could leave it as a snack for some random animal to feast on, or maybe at least it’d be fertilizer for the forest.
 Too much effort there and I wasn’t fond of carrying a dead cat down the street to the woods.
 My neighbors already think I’m weird enough as it is.
-Carrying a dead cat down the street surely wouldn’t help.
+Carrying a dead cat down the street surely wouldn’t help disprove that.

 Even after the trash truck arrived nearly a week later taking away little Fluffy, the can still smelled, and it lingered.
 So did the maggots.
 Even after two bottles of Febreeze and a bunch of Lysol, it still smelled.
 I can only imagine what the neighbors wondered.
 If nothing else, it was a good lesson in science.